germancutraro/api-mysql-node/README.md

 # CRUD API MySQL - Node - Express

-Simple api using node - mysql **Sorry for the interface :/, I focused on the backend**
+Simple api using node - mysql.
+**Sorry for the interface :/, I focused on the backend**

 ## Instalation